A tale of two moduli spaces: logarithmic and multi-scale differentials

-Just like many other moduli problems, having a geometrically meaningful compactification plays a crucial role in the study of the strata of differentials.
-Extending the setup of canonical divisors with prescribed zeros and poles to (pre)-stable curves, we define an algebraic stack $\GSMS$, the moduli space of {\em generalized {simple} multi-scale differentials of type~$\mu$}.
+As in many other moduli problems, having a geometrically meaningful compactification plays a crucial role in the study of the strata of differentials.
+Extending the setup of canonical divisors with prescribed zeros and poles to (pre-)stable curves, we define an algebraic stack $\GSMS$, the moduli space of {\em generalized {simple} multi-scale differentials of type~$\mu$}.
 The relative coarse moduli space $\GMS$ over $\barmoduli[g,n]$ of this stack is defined the same way as the multi-scale differentials in~\cite{LMS}, but dropping the global residue condition.\footnote{Our definition thus solves a task left open in~\cite{LMS}, namely to describe the smooth stack~$\LMS$ dominating the stack of multi-scale differentials~$\MSgrp$ without invoking Teichm\"uller markings.} Compared to the multi-scale space, the key player in \cite{LMS}, the stack $\GSMS$ has additional irreducible components whose generic elements parameterize differentials on (strictly) nodal curves.
 Indeed $\GSMS$ maps onto the space of twisted canonical divisors constructed by Farkas--Pandharipande \cite{fapa}.
-The precise definition is recalled in~\ref{sec:famGMS}.
+A minimal logarithmic structure on the space of twisted canonical divisors was described in \cite{ChenChenLog}, which extracts the information of meromorphic differentials from lower levels, but does not specify the full level structure.
+The precise definitions on these related objects are recalled in~\ref{sec:famGMS}.

 On the logarithmic side, Marcus and Wise \cite{MarcusWiseLog} defined, for any line bundle $\ca L$ on the universal curve $X_{g,n}$ over $\Mbar_{g,n}$, a space $\cat{Rub}_\ca L$ over $\Mbar_{g,n}$.
-The fiber of $\cat{Rub}_\ca L$ over a curve $X$ is the set of piece-wise linear functions $\beta$ on the tropicalization of $X$, together with an isomorphism of line bundles from $\ca O_X(\beta)$ to $\ca L$.
-The natural $\bb C^*$ quotient, which forgets the data of the isomorphism, is denoted $\bb P(\cat{Rub}_\ca L)$.
+The fiber of $\cat{Rub}_\ca L$ over a curve $X$ is the set of piecewise linear functions $\beta$ on the tropicalization of $X$, together with an isomorphism of line bundles from $\ca O_X(\beta)$ to $\ca L$.
+The natural $\bb C^*$ quotient, which forgets the data of the isomorphism, is denoted by $\bb P(\cat{Rub}_\ca L)$.
 When $\ca L = \ca O_{X_{g,n}}(\sum_i m_i z_i)$, this space $\bb P(\cat{Rub}_\ca L)$ is the space of rubber maps to $\bb P^1$ with zeros and poles prescribed by the $m_i$, giving an alternative definition to that of Li, Graber and Vakil \cite{Li2001Stable-morphism, GV}.
-This machinery gives an extremely clean and functional definition of the double ramification cycle, as well as its logarithmic, pluricanonical, universal, and iterated variants \cite{BHPSS, HolmesSchmitt, MPS, MR, HMPPS}.
+This machinery gives an extremely clean and functional definition of the double ramification cycle, as well as its logarithmic, pluricanonical, universal, and iterated variants; see \cite{BHPSS, HolmesSchmitt, MPS, MR, HMPPS}.